tuskyapp/faq/README.md

 By default, Tusky checks for new notifications approximately every 15 minutes.

-Tusky can also use [Unified Push](https://unifiedpush.org/) to show notifications in real-time.
+Tusky can also use [UnifiedPush](https://unifiedpush.org/) to show notifications in real-time.
 To do this:

 - Install "ntfy" (from [Google Play](https://play.google.com/store/apps/details?id=io.heckel.ntfy) or [F-Droid](https://f-droid.org/packages/io.heckel.ntfy)